partigabor/partigabor.github.io/content/posts/9-horse-guide.md

 * Hair should be shiny.
 * Hooves should be in good condition.
 * Not too skinny, not too weak.
-* If all looks good but your gut feeling says no, don't buy it.
+* If all looks good but your gut feeling says no, don't buy.

 ### Mental